Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 ## How to evolve it to the next Pokemon

 To open some tickets (or participate into existing ones) is very important, it allows you to get involved at a very low level and to join the party.
+For a lot of people the real question is: how I can live with that?
+The famous "pagnotta" already mentioned.
+Well, RedHat is the most profit company about Open Source now part of the IBM released a [report of 2019-4](https://www.linuxfoundation.org/resources/open-source-guides/winding-down-an-open-source-project/) about the enterprise world with OSS.
+The main points:

+* Modernized the companies
+* Improved the security of their infrastructure
+* Lower total costs
+* Integration with others platform they use
+* Ability to customize the software

+Those are just few hints from this reports that show how can be powerful embrace this philosophy and solutions.
+For IT companies also open new doors for business like this [Tidelift's report explains to getting more developers](https://tidelift.com/subscription/managed-open-source-survey?hsCtaTracking=230a6d8b-3c6c-4c5e-9583-efba427f66e8%7Cd15d90a8-d5c2-47b4-83fe-81602f6f126c).

 Let’s consider that a way to start a relationship in the way others expect this to happen, like the fish, when we move it from his tank to a new one, we make sure the temperature of the tanks is consistent and the environment is similar, to avoid it any shock whatsoever.
 The next chapter approach a bit how to improve the quality of your learnings with this new philosophy.